mmeyer2k/dcrypt/docs/KEYS.md

 ## Why 2048 bytes though?

-At 2048 bytes the probability of any byte in the 0x00 to 0xFF range being used at least once approaches 1.
+At 2048 bytes the probability of every byte in the 0x00 to 0xFF range being used at least once in a pseudo-random string approaches 1.
-Unless, of course, a source of low entropy were used for the initial keying material.
+This statistical truth is exploited to prevent, with a high degree of confidence, entire classes of implementation errors like double encoding of keys.

-A basic test is performed at run time to indicate whether the key is likely to be pseudorandom.
+A basic test is performed at run time to indicate whether the key is likely to be pseudo-random.
 An exception is raised if the key does not pass this test.
 This test is not perfect but it is simple and fast.
 It may become conditional in the future.